aerospike/aerospike-client-python/doc/client.rst

                 - A record was filtered out by an expression
                 - The record was not found

+        Otherwise:
+            * If the Python client-layer's code throws an error, such as a connection error or parameter error, an exception will be raised.
-        Otherwise if one or more transactions failed, the :class:`BatchRecords` object will have a ``result`` value equal to an `as_status <https://aerospike.com/apidocs/c/dc/d42/as__status_8h.html>`_ error code.
+            * If the underlying C client throws an error, the :class:`BatchRecords` object will have a ``result`` value equal to an

-        In any case, the :class:`BatchRecords` object has a list of batch records called ``batch_records``, and each batch record contains the result of that transaction.
+                `as_status <https://aerospike.com/apidocs/c/dc/d42/as__status_8h.html>`_ error code.
+In this case, the :class:`BatchRecords` object has a list of batch records called ``batch_records``, and each batch record contains the result of that transaction.

     .. method:: batch_write(batch_records: BatchRecords, [policy_batch: dict]) -> BatchRecords